|Nutritional Guidelines (per serving)|

 Cappelletti are a type of stuffed fresh pasta originating from the northern Italian region of Emilia-Romagna, particularly around the towns of Modena and Bologna.
-They date back at least to the Middle Ages, when they were a luxury food for aristocrats' tables.
-The name means “little hats,” which is what their rounded shape resembles.
+They date back at least to the Middle Ages when they were a luxury food for aristocrats' tables.
+The name cappelletti means “little hats,” which is what their rounded shape resembles.

-As previously mentioned, they are most traditionally served in a meat broth, but they can also be served in a meat sauce, in gently heated heavy cream, with a simple walnut sauce or simply tossed in browned butter with fresh sage.
+Cappelletti can be made either out of circles or squares of dough, which changes their shape slightly, but the folding process is the same.
+They are most traditionally served in a meat broth, but can also be served in a meat sauce, in gently heated heavy cream, with a simple walnut sauce, or tossed in browned butter with fresh sage.

 - 1 cup fresh ricotta cheese